matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 1. Umami is tasted thanks to the amino acid glutamate.
 GMP and IMP also contribute significantly to umami, and all three are synergystic.
 GMP is more common in vegetable sources, while IMP is more common in animal ones.
 Hence the combos of Cheese+tomato sauce, and katsuboshi+kombu.
 1. Caffeine is way more soluble in boiling water (66g/100mL) when compared to room temperature (2g/100mL), which is probably why coldbrew takes way longer to make than instant brew.
 [Wikipedia](https://en.wikipedia.org/wiki/Caffeine#Chemistry).
 1. A [few](https://www.nature.com/articles/srep00196) [studies](https://arxiv.org/ftp/arxiv/papers/1502/1502.03815.pdf) have looked as western (and non-western) cooking on a molecular level, and have noticed that western food seems to pair similar flavour compounds together, while most other cultures pair disparate flavours.
+1. A [susceptor](https://en.wikipedia.org/wiki/Susceptor) is a material that captures microwaves and converts them to heat.
+That's what the 'crisping packet' on a hot pocket is.
+Some microwave popcorn bags have them too.
+1. A meringue is a foam of [mostly, air suspended in albumen](https://devilsfoodkitchen.com/2016/07/16/food-science-meringue/).
+    1. Salt will rapidly break down into sodium and chlorine, then re-bond with the egg-white proteins.
+This prevents forming the long chains needed for a meringue, but is great for protecting it afterwards
+    1. Acid, kinda similarly, somehow prevents *over-bonding*, which is why cream of tartar or some other acide is a common ingredient added at the start.
+    1. Fat will ruin your meringues, so make sure your bowls+tools are super clean.
+Fat does this because it'll coat the proteins and prevent them from denaturing, it'll also "stick itself in the neutral zone, right where air and water molecules meet", which ruins its chance to form a good structure.
+    1. Adding sugar later is better than early, as long as it has time to dissolve.
+Either way, it'll create a thick syrup, but early on it'll weigh the mixture down and prevent forming thin bubbles.
+Later on, it'll bulk up those small bubbles, which is good.
+It also prevents protein denaturing, which will slow the process of whipping down (at least, when added early).
+1. Sugar dissolves into warm water more easily, which is probably why you make simple syrup by boiling the water.

 ## Food Trivia
 1. The marshmallows in Lucky Charms are called "Marbits", short for "Marshmallow bits".